from the gatwick's perspective

 This work includes two feature articles, numerous images and a collection of notes and insights about the production of a series of short documentaries; all produced at the Gatwick Private Hotel in Melbourne's beach suburb of St. Kilda.
 Below, I present a sample of the aforementioned stories, which can be read (for free) by clicking on the 'Download' button on the left.

-PART I: Live from the Gatwick (sample)
+PART I: Live from the Gatwick (extract)

 On February 1998 Victoria Carbone died.
 Queen Vicky, as she was commonly known around St Kilda, had been running the Gatwick Private Hotel for nearly thirty years.